There are a number of ways coronavirus may be impacting your choices when it comes to your pension pot.

 You may be interested in reading these tips on surviving market volatility.
 We don’t advocate making big decisions until you have carefully considered all the options available to you.

 Should you be trying to reinvest when the market is at the bottom?

 Investments should always be seen as a long-term commitment.
 That way you experience the best days in the market as well as the worst.
-Of course, if you’re making regular investments, those worst days are not necessarily a bad thing as you’ll purchase more units for your pound.
+If you’re making regular investments, those worst days are not necessarily a bad thing as you’ll purchase more units for your pound.

 The problem with trying to time the markets is that missing out on just 5 of the best days can have a significant impact on the performance of your investment.